HDFC International Debit Card Charges (2025): Fees, Forex & ATM Charges

 Best ForOccasional international spending using a bank accountFrequent travelers who want to avoid forex markupsHigh spenders looking for rewards and better exchange rates

-Cross-Currency Markup Fee3.5% + GST on every foreign transaction0% (No forex markup) since the currency is preloaded0% on select cards (e.g., Regalia/ Infinia), else 3.5%
+Cross-Currency Markup FeeLinked to the available bank balance0% (No forex markup) since the currency is preloaded0% on select cards (e.g., Regalia/ Infinia), else 3.5%

 ATM Withdrawal Fee (Abroad)INR 125 – INR 150 + taxes per withdrawalINR 75 – INR 100 per withdrawalINR 300 – INR 500 per withdrawal